sarahwolf32/DCGAN-for-MNIST/README.md

 <i>D(G(z<sub>i</sub>))</i> = output of <i>D</i> when fed the generated example, the probability it gives the fake example of being real. <i>D</i> wants this to be as low as possible, while <i>G</i> wants it to be as high as possible.

 ## The Cost Function(s)

+The G and D networks each have their own loss function, which measures how well each is doing compared to the other.
+This is essentially a "zero sum game" - these loss functions do not tell us anything about how good the generated images are in any absolute sense, only how good they are relative to D's ability to distinguish them from the real thing.

 <img src="https://latex.codecogs.com/png.latex?\dpi{300}&space;\large&space;Loss_{D}&space;=&space;-\frac{1}{m}&space;\sum_{i=1}^{m}&space;log(D(x_{i}))&space;&plus;&space;log(1&space;-&space;D(G(z_{i})))" height="70"/>